asherao/DCS-DTC-Mission-Planning-Software/README.md

 - Restart DCS

 ## Tips and Tricks
+- You can change the keybinds via the config folder located at `C:\Users\...\Saved Games\DCS\Config\DMPS.config`.
+You can bind the keybind hotkey to your controller or HOTAS using a 3rd party probram like Voice Attack (https://voiceattack.com/).
 - When using DMPS Integrated app with the F10 Map, the in-game coordinate location is "frozen" when the mouse is over the DMPS App.
-Use this to your advantage and position the App and your F10 Map view in a location where the coordinates will "freeze" where you want them to, allowing you to reference them while typing them in. [example pic]
+Use this to your advantage and position the App and your F10 Map view in a location where the coordinates will "freeze" where you want them to, allowing you to reference them while typing them in.
 - In DMPS Standalone you can combine DTCs by first populating the desired fields and then importing another.
 The imported fields will take precedence per field.
 This is useful for situations in which you have a DTC with a few often used waypoints.
 - Garbage in, garbage out...
 Enter information accurately.
 - The "Get DCS Coords" feature will work for flatscreen, VR, and windowed.
 DMPS Crosshair feature is only a visual overlay, designed to work accurately only when DCS occupies the entire primary screen.
 "Get DCS Coords" will get the coordinates at the center of your current F10 view.
 If you zoom in enough, your coordinates will be accurate, even without the Crosshair.
 Remember this for VR and when DCS is windowed and many not be centered on your monitor.
-- The DCS: M2000-C DTC is stil WIP.
+- The DCS: M-2000C DTC is stil WIP.
 Use with care.
-- When the PP BUTs are 10 or less, only BUTS 11-20 will be filled.
+- M-2000C: When the PP BUTs are 10 or less, only BUTS 11-20 will be filled.
 With PP BUTs more than 10 the DTC fill starting on BUT 1.
 ## Definitions
 Different aircraft have different properties for their waypoints.
-You can learn about what they are and what they mean below or via the wiki [wiki link].
+You can learn about what they are and what they mean below.

 ### M-2000C Waypoint Definitions
 |Item|Description|
 |--|--|